-- Heather Gruenthal for best article in the previous volume of Young Adult Library Services (YALS), for “Minecraft Programs in the Library: If You Build It, They Will Come.”
-(Vol. 11, Number 1)
+- Erica Gauquier and Jessica Schneider for best article in the previous volume of Young Adult Library Services (YALS), for “Minecraft Programs in the Library: If You Build It, They Will Come.”
+(Vol. 11, Number 2)

-- Shannon Crawford Barniskis for best article in the previous volume of The Journal of Research on Libraries and Young Adults for “Graffiti, Poetry, Dance: How Public Library Art Programs Affect Teens” Vol. 2, Number 3 (Fall)
+- Sarah Hannah Gómez for best article in the previous volume of The Journal of Research on Libraries and Young Adults for “This, That, Both, Neither: The Badging of Biracial Identity in Young Adult Realism” Vol. 3, April 2013l.

 The winners for the journals will each receive $500, due to the more extensive nature of their work.
 The winners for the blog posts will each receive $200.
 All winners will receive a plaque and be recognized at YALSA’s Membership Meeting at the ALA Annual Conference this summer in Las Vegas.
 The award is supported through funds donated to Friends of YALSA.
 To learn more, or to make a donation, visit www.ala.org/yalsa/givetoyalsa/give.

-The YALSA Writing Award recognizes the contribution of YALSA members who have written an article or blog post for the division’s journals or blogs that is timely, original, relevant to YALSA members and well-written.
-Each year, YALSA’s blog managers and journal editors will select a shortlist of five articles or posts that meet award criteria to submit to the YALSA Writing Award Jury.
-Items will be selected based on the following criteria: applicability to a variety of library settings, originality of ideas, timeliness, relevance to young adult librarianship, persuasiveness of arguments, quality of writing, clarity of presentation and contribution to the YALSA membership.
+The YALSA Writing Award recognizes the contribution of YALSA members who have written an article or blog post for the association’s journals or blogs that is timely, original, relevant to YALSA members and well-written.
+Each year, YALSA’s blog managers and journal editors select a shortlist of up to five articles or posts that meet award criteria to submit to the YALSA Writing Award Jury.
+Items are selected based on the following criteria: applicability to a variety of library settings, originality of ideas, timeliness, relevance to young adult librarianship, persuasiveness of arguments, quality of writing, clarity of presentation and contribution to the YALSA membership.
 The articles must address young adult library services or information regarding young adults that can be applied usefully to young adult library services.